-Keywords: injury biomechanics; video analysis; human factors psychology;
+Keywords: injury biomechanics; video analysis; human factors psychology; perception-response-time; forensics.

-perception-response-time; forensics.

-Reference to this paper should be made as follows: Desmoulin, G.T.,

-Nolette, M.A. and Blake, D.M. (xxxx) 'Multi-disciplinary approach to a use-offorce investigation: case study', Int.
-J. Forensic Engineering, Vol. x, No. x, pp.xxx-xxx.
+Reference to this paper should be made as follows: Desmoulin, G.T., Nolette, M.A. and Blake, D.M.
+(2025) 'Multi-disciplinary approach to a use-of-force investigation: case study', Int.
+J. Forensic Engineering, Vol. 5, No. 3, pp.188-205.

-Biographical notes: Geoffrey Thor Desmoulin, PhD, RKin, PLEng, is the

-Principal of GTD Scientific Inc. (www.gtdscientific.com).
-He is an internationally recognised forensic engineering firm with focused practice areas in injury biomechanics, incident reconstruction and the science of violenceTM.
-He has been retained in significant complex injury litigation cases that involve Police Department use-of-force, homicide investigations, TASER International, and catastrophic vehicle collisions, to name just a few examples.
+Biographical notes: Geoffrey Thor Desmoulin, PhD, RKin, PLEng, is the Principal of GTD Scientific Inc. (www.gtdscientific.com).
+GTD is an internationally recognised forensic engineering firm with focused practice areas in injury biomechanics, incident reconstruction and the science of violence.
+GTD has been retained in significant complex injury litigation cases that involve Police Department use-of-force, homicide investigations, TASER International, and catastrophic vehicle collisions, to name just a few examples.
 Furthermore, landmark testing and shooting reconstruction methodology developed by Dr. Desmoulin was recently upheld as reliable and admissible by the US Federal District Court for the 9th District of California.

-Marc-André Nolette, MSc, is an Injury Biomechanist at GTD Scientific Inc. He received a Master's degree in Biomedical Physiology from Simon Fraser University in 2012 and a Bachelor's degree in Mechanical Engineering from Universté de Sherbrooke in 2009.
+Marc-André Nolette, MSc, is an Injury Biomechanist at GTD Scientific Inc. He received a Master's degree in Biomedical Physiology from Simon Fraser University in 2012 and a Bachelor's degree in Mechanical Engineering from Université de Sherbrooke in 2009.